pauln17/The-Odin-Project/sign-up-form/README.md

 # Sign Up Form
-A test website prioritizing forms to simulate a sign-up form page of a regular website.
-The program uses HTML, CSS, JS to practice around with using forms.
+A website built using HTML and CSS to simulate a sign-up form page of a regular website with the primary goal of improving knowledge with forms in HTML.

 # Access The Website
 https://pauln17.github.io/The-Odin-Project/sign-up-form/index.html